py-ranoid/Hello-From-Debian-s-Side/Journal.md

 - Added `setup.py` for the package
 - Need to add requirements.txt
 - Need to work out desktop app addition and MIME handling

+---
+# Week 5

+---
+# Sorting out default country
+If the number isn't in E.164 format, libphonenumber can't accomplish much with the number.
+<br> Hence it's important to assign a default country code in such scenarios.

+## Using environment variables
+- Using `DEBDIALER_COUNTRY`

+        export DEBDIALER_COUNTRY="IN"